DevlessTeam/docs/api-engine.md

 <a name="What-is-the-devless-API-engine"></a>
 ## What is the devless API engine ?
-The devless API engine is  a Laravel based application that generates restful endpoints by connecting to a data access point  (database).
-It also has the ability to  execute rule based scripts within a sandbox .
+The devless API engine is  a Laravel based backend engine that generates restful endpoints by connecting to a data access point  (database).
+It also has the ability to execute rules based scripts within a sandbox .

 **Installation procedure**

-Check out the installation docs

 #### [README](https://github.com/DevlessTeam/DV-PHP-CORE/blob/master/readme.md)

 <a name="Features-of-the-API-engine-include"></a>